 - Use shower hooks on a hanger to hang your tank tops

 - Have a laundry basket and use it!
 Don’t toss dirty clothes around the room

 Now you have no excuse to have a bedroom full of clutter.
 With these easy tips you can have a clutter-free bedroom quickly!
 Depending on the size of your bedroom and the amount of clutter you have, it should take you a day or a weekend to get your bedroom in order.
 When you walk into your bedroom you should feel calm and peaceful, not overwhelmed.

 Take the time every day to do the little things like throwing the trash away and placing your dirty clothes into the hamper as soon as you take them off.
 It is not that difficult to have a clean and organized bedroom and the results of that process will really pay off!

 That’s right!
 I’m giving you homework!
-Grab the free printable checklist (form above) right now!
 This weekend I want you to check off at least half of those items if not all.
+Grab your check off list here.
 (You can do it!)
 Come back here and tell me how clutter-free your bedroom is and if you love your new bedroom!